Mathematics and Computer Science

 Placement in Mathematics Courses

 Placement in mathematics courses is based on the students’ previous study.
 During orientation students complete questionnaires regarding their background in mathematics.
-Based on the results of the questionnaire, students are guided to the correct course in which to begin their study of mathematics at Linfield.
-The faculty of the Mathematics, Computer Science, and Data Science Department is available for consultation and assistance in the process.
+Based on the results of the questionnaires, students are guided to the correct course in which to begin their study of mathematics at Linfield.
+Any member of the faculty in the department would be happy to consult and assist in this process.

 Programs